QuickSync: A Quickly Synchronizing PoS-Based Blockchain Protocol: Protocol

-We briefly describe the functionalities used in the Ouroboros protocols.
-We use these functionalities along with our novel block power driven BPSM and CSR to achieve drastically better results.
-To focus on the novelty and avoid redundancy, we do not discuss the details, nuances, and implementations of these functionalities, which are well presented in the Ouroboros protocol papers.
+\proto\ builds on the Ouroboros framework to attain greatly improved performance while being resistant to a dynamic byzantine adversary with up to 50\% stake.
+We briefly describe the functionalities that we adopt from the Ouroboros protocols.
+To avoid redundancy, we do not discuss the details, nuances, and implementations of these functionalities, which are well presented in the Ouroboros protocol papers.